 Draft rules were developed with input from the Committee for Family Forestlands, the Tribal Cultural Resources Cluster and the three Regional Forest Practices Committees.
 Staff also consulted with Oregon Department of Fish and Wildlife.
 Input from these groups has been consolidated in the draft rule language.

-- Review and summarize public comment in a report to the Committee for Family Forestlands in the spring/summer of 2020.
+- Review and summarize public comment in a report to the Committee for Family Forestlands in the spring 2020

 The Forest Practices Monitoring Program continually reviews the effectiveness of the FPA and its rules through monitoring and research.
 The goals of the monitoring program are: